hpi-xnor/fvbitcore/docs/flop_count.md

 * [Roberta in fairseq](https://gist.github.com/ppwwyyxx/1885ec8aaf5093a8d40cdde2b6559ab3#file-roberta-from-fairseq)
 * [ViT in classyvision](https://gist.github.com/ppwwyyxx/1885ec8aaf5093a8d40cdde2b6559ab3#file-vit-from-classyvision)

 In addition, our approach is not limited to flop counting, but can collect other operator-level statistics during the execution of a model.
 For example, [recent research](https://arxiv.org/abs/2003.13678) shows that flop count is poorly correlated with GPU latency, and proposes to use “activation counts” or memory footprint as another metric.
-We have added `fvcore.nn.ActivationCountAnalysis` that is able to produce this metric as well.
+We have added `fvbitcore.nn.ActivationCountAnalysis` that is able to produce this metric as well.

 ## Appendix: Mechanism & Limitations